FeatureBaseDB/www/content/blog/pilosa-1-0-released.md

 author = "Alan Bernstein"
 author_twitter = "gsnark"
 author_img = "2"
+featured = "true"
 image = "/img/blog/pilosa-1-0-released/banner.png"
 overlay_color = "blue" # blue, green, or light
 +++

-Pilosa is happy to announce version 1.0, available as of this week!
+Pilosa is happy to announce version 1.0, available as of last week!
 After eight feature-heavy major releases since our launch, there were a lot of loose ends to clean up.
 As followers of [semantic versioning](https://semver.org/), 1.0 is a big milestone, and a binding one.
 Although Pilosa is far from "complete", this release signifies a certain stability.
 We plan to support the current feature set and API through all 1.x releases, and that entails more than you might think.

 <!--more-->

 What's in an API, anyway?
 The more we thought about that question, the more answers popped up.
 There is an obvious place to start—our HTTP interface and query language—but it keeps going.
 Since we're an open-source project, the code itself is another facet of the API.
 Every public line of code is potentially a part of the API surface that requires support throughout 1.x.

-Among the components we considered including in 1.0:
+Among the components we considered going into 1.0:

 - HTTP API
 - Query language